 One common technical question when growing businesses consider moving to Cloud ERP is whether to host their business applications, including ERP, in a single-tenant or multi-tenant architecture.

 But before we delve deeper into the benefits and drawbacks of single-tenant and multi-tenant hosting options, we need a clear definition of what they are.

 So, what is single-tenant hosting?

-Single-tenant hosting is an architecture where each company has their own instance of the business application and supporting infrastructure.
+Single-tenant hosting is an architecture where each company has its own instance of the business application and supporting infrastructure.
 Think of it as a house in a neighborhood community where the house owner can customize their house to meet their personal needs.
 A single-tenant hosting architecture will allow the user to configure and customize their ERP as they see fit.

 And what is multi-tenant hosting?